Lirt/velero-plugin-for-openstack/docs/installation-using-helm.md

       # deletes all dependent volume resources (i.e. snapshots) before deleting
       # the clone volume (works only, when a snapshot method is set to clone)
       cascadeDelete: "true"
+      # backups will be created incrementally (works only when snapshot method is set to backup)
+      incrementalBackup: "true"
   # for Manila shared filesystem storage
   - name: manila
     provider: community.openstack.org/openstack-manila